Ychap/JA-AdventurePack/JA#BGT_AdvPack/readme/components.md

 46. __Hulrik and his cows__

-    Additional dialogue options with Hulrik about cleared Nashkel Mine or destroyed Xvart Village.
+    Additional dialogue options with Hulrik about the cleared Nashkel Mine or the destroyed Xvart Village.

 47. __Improved Shop of Silence__

-    Thieves and Silence's bruiser Mongo are present in her store.\
+    Thieves and Silence's bruiser, Mongo, are present in her store.\
     Additional dialogue options with Silence.

 48. __Ender Sai in Baldur's Gate__ (Not compatible with Ender Sai from BG1 Unfinished Business)